madhavkhoslaa/madhavkhoslaa.github.io/content/posts/Errors.md

 # How to handle recoverable errors

 These errors are to be handled at runtime and do not stop the execution of the program.
 Like an empty file in a directory.
-Functions that expect to return a success value or a erroneous value use the `Result` enum to wrap the values.
+Functions that expect to return a success value or an erroneous value use the `Result` enum to wrap the values.
 ```rust
 enum Result<T, E>{
   Ok(T),